Mushroom Masala with Matar | Restaurant Style

 Over the years, I’ve learnt the art of making delicious food that tastes like way more effort went into making it.
 It’s truly one of my skills that I’m proud of!
 Try my Homemade Chicken Biryani or Vanilla Panna Cotta recipes, and you’ll know what I mean!

-Fast and Easy Way To Clean Mushrooms
+The Best Way To Clean Mushrooms

-I learnt this pretty late in my life - that one should NEVER simply wipe the dirt off of mushrooms.
+I learnt this pretty late in my life – one should NEVER simply wipe the dirt off of mushrooms.
 There are two easy ways to clean mushrooms.

 - Bathe Them In A Bowl: Fill a large bowl with cold water and dunk the mushrooms whole into it.
 Gently massage the dirt and debris off of each mushroom before using.